Smartsheet Onboarding #3: Working with your team in Smartsheet

 @mentions

-3. Keeping communication in context
+1. Keeping communication in context

-One of the most practical habits to build early is using row-level comments to capture decisions, questions, and context directly against the relevant record — rather than in a separate email thread.
+One of the most practical habits to build early is using row-level comments to capture decisions, questions, and context directly against the relevant record, rather than in a separate email thread.

 A comment on the row is always there.
 An email chain is not.
 Over time this makes it much easier to trace why something was done, what was agreed, and by whom.

-4. What you can and can’t change
+1. What you can and cannot change

-Inadvertent structural changes — to column names, formulas, or automations — can break reports and dashboard widgets that depend on them.
+Inadvertent structural changes to column names, formulas, or automations can break reports and dashboard widgets that depend on them.
 Make changes with care.

 Action Who can do it